p3732/arrival_film_analysis/src/chapter3 communication.md

 This sociopolitical commentary, that was just as true back in 2016 during the movie's theatrical release, can still be applied to current day time.
 During the 2019/2020 Corona virus epidemic[^crisis], 'fake news' were still a major problem [@corona-fake].
-Director Denis Villeneuve comments that "civilization is more fragile than ever" and that despite being more connected, it seems that mankind actually communicates less [@interview-villeneuve] (at 15:31).
+Director Denis Villeneuve comments that "civilization is more fragile than ever" and that despite being more connected, it seems that mankind actually communicates less [@interview-villeneuve, at 15:31].
 But unlike in _The Day the Earth Stood Still_, where the aliens leave earth with a threat, _Arrival_ ends on a more optimistic note in relation to intergalactic affairs.

 In the beginning Louise is very confused by her visions, in one of them even asking Hannah what day it is.